anki-code/fstrider/README.md

 ## Install

-**Note before installation!**
-* Project status: proof of concept.
-No guarantees, use it carefully until you get 1.0.0 version.
-* Read the text below about using `/` when copying or moving file and directories.
+Before installation read the text below about using `/` when copying or moving file and directories.

 Install or update: